Reheating resistant starch

 • Spring onions and parsley.

-• Any cold pressed oil; obviously from the olive is first prize, but vary it with macadamia oil perhaps.
+• Any cold-pressed oil; obviously from the olive is first prize, but vary it with a nut fat like from the macadamia perhaps.

-I used to think that how to plant potatoes was only for the larger garden, but since it's so difficult to get new spuds, it's still best to grow your own; pop in a few chats as they are called between your flowers.
+I used to think that how to plant potatoes was only for the larger garden but since it's so difficult to get new spuds, it is still best to grow your own; pop in a few chats as they are called between your flowers.
 The moles and wilt will also find it more difficult to locate them; in full sun remember.

 Newsletter